olliepotter/myappsample/README.txt

-This needs to be read!
+This needs to be read!!